dvirberlo/dvirberlo/TIMELINE.md

 <details>
 <summary> 2021 </summary>

-+ In 12th grade I did a wide Linux distributions tour on VirtualBox, and really liked [Linux Mint](https://linuxmint.com).
++ In 12th grade I had the first taste of the rich and wide world of Linux.

 + I tasted a bit Machine Learning alogside **Python** and then did some of [CS](https://github.com/ossu/computer-science) cources from [OSSU](https://github.com/ossu).
     - [nand2tetris_project](https://github.com/dvirberlo/nand2tetris_project)